nahuelsiemaszko/facial-expression-recognition/README.md

 - First, download the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside the folder "facial-expression-recognition".

-- Then, delete the "model.h5" file and run:
+- Then, delete the "model.h5.zip" file and run:

     ```bash
     python main.py
     ```

 6. Use the model:

+- If you skipped step 5, unzip the 'model.h5.zip' file, and then run the following command.
+If you didn't skip step 5, run the command directly:

     ```bash
     python use.py